Parsely/parsely-ios/README.md

     git clone http://github.com/Parsely/parsely-ios.git

-This repository contains three main directories:

-* `ParselyiOS` is the Parsely iOS SDK source code
-* `HiParsely` is an XCode project demonstrating how to integrate the SDK into an app
+This repository's primary purpose is to host the open source Parse.ly iOS SDK, implemented as an Objective-C class in `/ParselyiOS`.
+This module is used in `/HiParsely` as an example of how to integrate the SDK in a typical XCode project.
+You can open `HiParsely` as an XCode project and explore a typical SDK integration.

 Integrating with XCode